Digital hygrometer displaying indoor humidity level at 45% in a modern living room

 Luckily, there are ways to regain control.
 However, before that, you have to know what the humidity level should be.

-How Do You Find the Optimal Indoor Humidity Level?
+How do You Find the Optimal Indoor Humidity Level?

 The Hygrometer